BenderScript/ragtime/ragtime.md

     # Simulating a database with content from various sources
     content_sources = {
-        "Source 1": "Python is known for its simplicity and readability.", "Source 2": "Python supports multiple programming paradigms.", "Source 3": "Python is widely used in scientific and numerical computing."
+        "Python programming basics": "Python is known for its simplicity and readability.", "Python programming paradigms": "Python supports multiple programming paradigms.", "Python in scientific computing": "Python is widely used in scientific and numerical computing."
         # Additional sources and content can be added here
     }